-2.10 This is an ideal time for masterplanning places like Earby, Barnoldswick and Colne, as the Government recognises the need and importance for regenerating and 'levelling up' areas, which have seen underinvestment over many years.
+2.10 This is an ideal time for masterplanning places like Earby, Barnoldswick and Colne, as the Government recognises the need and importance for regenerating these areas, which have seen underinvestment over many years.

 Figure 4.
 Map showing Earby's location within Pendle and the wider area